mr-70da/Command-Line-Interpreter/README.md

-Certainly!
-Here’s the README in Markdown format, ready for use:

----

 # Command Line Interpreter (CLI)

 This project is a basic Command Line Interpreter (CLI) inspired by Unix/Linux shells.
 The CLI allows users to execute common system commands and includes internal commands for additional functionality.